 Anyone who performs particularly impressively will move up to Silver on the behaviour ladder.
 Pupils who continue to impress, showing outstanding behaviour, will move up to Gold.

-When a pupil has received 3 Golds, they will receive a certificate to recognise their excellent behaviour!
-They will then receive further certificates for 6, 9, 15, 25, 35 and 50 Golds to recognise their excellent behaviour.
+When a pupil has received a Gold, they will receive a certificate to recognise their excellent behaviour at the end of the school day.